 How Does Platelet Rich Plasma Therapy Work?

 PRP therapy uses the patient’s own blood cells.
-First a blood sample is obtained from the patient the blood is then put into a centrifuge, which separates the blood into its many components.
+First a blood sample is obtained from the patient the blood is then put into a centrifuge.
+The centrifuge then separates the blood into its many components.
 The platelet rich plasma is then collected into a syringe to be delivered to an injured area of bone or soft tissue.

 PRP is given to patients either through injection with fluoroscopy guidance to assist in precise placement of the PRP, or intravenously.
 After the injection, a patient should avoid exercise for a period of time before beginning a rehabilitation exercise program from Dr. Castillo.

 Several studies suggest PRP Therapy can improve healing in many conditions.
-An increased number of cells can improve tendon strength in Achilles tendon injuries, and improved muscle regeneration has been shown in calf muscle injuries, for example.
+An increased number of platelet cells can improve tendon strength in Achilles tendon injuries.
+As well as improved muscle regeneration has been shown in calf muscle injuries after PRP.

-These findings have led to the widespread use of PRP Therapy for a variety of conditions, including acute and chronic tendon problems, as well as ligament and muscle injuries.
+These findings have led to the widespread use of PRP Therapy for a variety of conditions.
+Condition uses including acute and chronic tendon problems, as well as ligament and muscle injuries.

-The most promising results with Platelet Rich Plasma Therapy have been for the use of treating chronic tendon injuries, such as tennis elbow and tendonitis of the Achilles.
+The most promising results with Platelet Rich Plasma Therapy have been for the use of treating chronic tendon injuries.
+Such tendon injuries include tennis elbow and Achilles tendonitis.
 In a small study involving knee osteoarthritis, PRP therapy was shown to be more effective than hyaluronic acid treatment.
 Platelet rich plasma has also shown positive results in the treatment of rotator cuff tears and MCL injuries in the knee.

 Who is a candidate for Platelet Rich Plasma?

-PRP therapy is advised for patients with moderate osteoarthritis in the hip, knee or shoulder, as well as those with chronic tendonitis in the elbow or ankle.
-Typically the patient has failed conservative treatment options such as rest, medication, and physical therapy.
+PRP therapy is advised for patients with moderate osteoarthritis in the hip, knee or shoulder.
+As well as patients who have chronic tendonitis in the elbow or ankle.
+Typically conservative treatment options have failed the patient in recovery; such as rest, medication, and physical therapy.

 Does PRP consist of one or more injections?